tamediadigital/scala-akka-seed.g8/src/main/g8/README.md

 You can use:

 1. `sbt publish` in order to build and publish your snapshot version
-2. `sbt 'release with-defailts''` in order to release your code
+2. `sbt 'release with-defailts''` in order to release your code - this will automatically increment version in `version.sbt`, tag your code and push all changes to your git repository.